 DB00226I - MULTI-USER ACTIVATED XCF SUPPORT ...

-Then, submit from the remote Lpar a batch CA Datacom DBUTLTY job with SYSIN of COMM OPTION=STATUS.
+Then, submit from the remote Lpar a batch Datacom DBUTLTY job with SYSIN:

-You can add JCL /*JOBPARM SYSAFF=remoteLpar to assure that it really executes in the remote Lpar.
+You can add JCL entry /*JOBPARM SYSAFF=remoteLpar to assure that it executes on the remote Lpar.

-If the MUF is up and the XCF communication is successful, the DBUTLTY job output will return showing a status, whether there are no or some active tasks running in the MUF.
+If the MUF is up and the XCF communication is successful, the DBUTLTY job output will return showing a status, whether there are any active tasks running in the MUF.

 If the MUF is not up or was not properly customized for XCF, you will get a Datacom RC 68 and the DBUTLTY job will terminate within the time delay for RC 68: